taka4abe/dicom2png.py/README.md

 usage: dcm2png.py [options]

-change all dicom image file in this directory tree to png or jpg.
+change all dicom image file in the "./renamed" directory tree.
+The name of new target dir is png or jpg.
 DEFAULT: png, 8-bit (0-255) RGB image with 256x256 matrix (256x256x3 image channel).
 This code doesn't support color-map, only save gray scale image.
 This code depends on python3, pydicom, os, numpy, shutil, time and PIL.